Supplements and vitamins.

 You’ve heard the terms, and you know they’re important, but you suspect there’s some important information you’re missing.

-You may be trying to remedy a vitamin deficit or reduce your risk of certain illnesses, or you may just want to be proactive about your health by taking a pill that promises to boost it.
+You may be trying to remedy a vitamin deficit or reduce your risk of certain illness, or you may just want to be proactive about your health by taking a pill that promises to boost it.

 Americans have been taking dietary supplements for decades, from vitamin A to zinc.
-When they were first introduced in the 1940s, people flocked to local drug shops to buy them, believing them to be magical pills that would boost their general health and well-being — and they never stopped.
+When they were first introduced in the 1940s, people flocked to local drug shops to buy them, believing them to be magical pills that would boost their general health and well being — and they never stopped.

 But while many dietary supplements are beneficial to one’s health, we all know there is misinformation, quasi science and lots of stupidity in the marketplace as well.

 Therefore, it’s vital to understand which supplements may be beneficial and which might be harmful.